frndtn/PrivyId/README.md

 ## Prerequisites

 Node.js installed (Recommendation : Current version).
-Download [here] (https://nodejs.org/en/download/) to have node.js on your machine.
+Download [node.js](https://nodejs.org/en/download/) and then install to have it on your machine.

 ## Setup